H6WU6R/DSA3101-Group-4/README.md

 | Satisfaction Score | Customer satisfaction score (1-5)                        | int64     | 1, 2, 3, 4, 5               | 2                |
 | Card Type          | Type of credit card held                                 | object    | DIAMOND, GOLD, SILVER, PLATINUM | DIAMOND       |
 | Point Earned       | Reward points earned by the customer                     | int64     | Positive integer            | 464              |

+  8. `mcc_code.json`
+     - A dictionary with its key being the merchant industry code, the value being the name of the corresponding industry.